 All Leaked Upcoming LEGO Pokémon Sets

-While February’s drop, which debuted LEGO Pokémon sets, was geared towards adult builders, the next range is predominantly geared towards children, with 11 of the leaked sets featuring Smart Brick technology.
+While February’s drop, which debuted LEGO Pokémon sets, was geared towards adult builders, the next range is predominantly geared towards children, with all 12 of the announced sets featuring Smart Brick technology.

 - More Insider Gaming: All Pokémon 30th Anniversary Celebration TCG Classic Cards Have Already Leaked